lcapo/developer-documentation-hotel/FAQ.rst

 * *Binding:*

-If binding is set as true, then the client can't sell the product, which is provided by the supplier, with an inferior price established by the provider , if it set as as false, the client can sell the product with an inferior price.
+If binding is set as true, then the client cannot sell the product provided by the supplier for a lower price.
+If it's set as false, the client can sell the product for a lower price.

 * *Commission:*

-	-  If commission = 0 then the price returned is a net price, and the provider is informing that the commission **must** be 0.
+	-  If commission = 0 then the price returned is a net price, and the supplier is disclosing that the commission **must** be 0.

-	-  If commission = -1 then the provider is not informing the sale price nor if the price is net.
-This information is obtained when signing with the provider or also if the binding price is true/false.
+	-  If commission = -1 then the supplier is not disclosing the sale price or if the price is net.
+This information is obtained when signing with the supplier or also if the binding price is true/false.

 	-  When commission is greater than 0, for example: commission = 12, it
-	   is a sale price, and this commission is informed for the provider ( this price is mandatory if binding price is true ).
+	   is a sale price, and this commission is informed for the supplier ( this price is mandatory if binding price is true ).